 The Difference Between Serotonin and Dopamine Depression

-But until these tests have been perfected, the best way to tell if your depression is related to low serotonin or low dopamine is by your symptoms.
+But until these tests have been perfected and made widely available, the best way to determine if your depression is related to a low serotonin or dopamine level is by your symptoms.

-While there is definitely crossover between the two sets of symptoms, there are a few key differences as well.
+While there is a crossover between the two sets of symptoms, there are a few key differences as well.

 Dopamine-based depression expresses itself as lethargy and lack of enjoyment of life, while serotonin-based depression tends to be accompanied by anxiety.